 Any issues encountered in production look just like testing in production.
 If one of the new features fails, turn it off and decide how and when to address it.
 Compared to the “all hands on deck” rollback of a feature, this is a very simple way to release and remove features for development teams.

 We compared CD with and without feature flags.
-Using an example, we demonstrated how the ability to turn features on or off decouples them from each other.
+Using the examples above, we demonstrated how the ability to turn features on or off decouples them from each other.
 We illustrated how that makes it easier to keep your delivery pipeline moving.
 We also saw how feature flags make recovering from the inevitable issues you encounter simpler.